pghvlaans/sbotest/man-md/sbotest.1.md

 **\--archive-rebuild**

 Replace outdated packages in the archive, */usr/sbotest/archive* by default.
-Please note that installed packages are ignored.
+Please note that installed and blacklisted packages are ignored.

 **-f\|\--full-reverse**